Jemster07/virtual-pet-age-tracker_WEB/README.md

 - Add required fields to forms
 - Fix date and time format
+- Add an R.I.P form that opens in a modal to input the dateDeath property
 - Add a new pet form that opens in a modal
 - Create an admin page that fetches a list of hidden users and pets from the database
 - Give admins the ability to make a Delete HTTP request to permanently remove hidden users and hidden pets from the database